Aaditya231250/ICS_InMemoryDatabaseManagementSystem_BlueByte/README.md

 * Run the compiled executable in your terminal or command prompt.
 * The program will guide you through various options for interacting with the in-memory database.
 * Perform operations such as adding collections, inserting data, querying data, updating data, filtering data, saving the database to a file, and exiting gracefully.

-## Cross-Platform Compatibility

-The program is designed to be cross-platform.
-It utilizes platform-specific code for handling screen clearing and sleep functions.
-This ensures a consistent user experience across different operating systems.

-##**File input**

-A sample database has been attached in the repository.
+* A sample database has been attached in the repository.
 Note : Use only a JSON Databse file.
-The hierarchy of the Database should be followed as:
+*The hierarchy of the Database should be followed as:
 1)A Database is created.
 2)Corresponding to it, collections can be made.
 3)This collections are at present in form of Key-Value Pairs and can contain a value in the from of these datatypes: